Nuxt 3 integration

 Externalize locale resources

-We will define the locale resources as externalizing.
+We will define the locale resources as external.

-There are several file formats for resources supported by Vue I18n, so we will use the json format in here.
+There are several file formats for resources supported by Vue I18n, we'll opt for JSON in this particular case.

 mkdir locales